tolauwae/phd-thesis/src/oop/oop.typ

 Given the presented formalization of out-of-place debugging, we can now proof several interesting properties showing the soundness of the approach.
-Before we give a proof of general correctness for our debugger, we first proof a lemma showing that invoking a non-transferable resource from the server does not change the observable behavior of the program, compared to its normal execution on the client.
+Before we give the proofs of general correctness for our debugger, we first proof two lemmas showing that invoking a non-transferable resource from the server does not change the observable behavior of the program, compared to its normal execution on the client.

-Specifically, we proof that given the execution of an action in the non-debugger semantics, there must exist a path in the debugger semantics that moves the server from the same starting state to the same end state.
+Specifically, we proof that given the execution of an action in the non-debugger semantics, there must exist a path in the debugger semantics that moves the client from the same starting state to the same end state.

 #lemma("Invoking completeness")[
-    Let the next instruction in $K$ be a call to an action $a$, and $K'$ the result of that action ($K #wasmarrow K'$).
-Then the invoking in the debugger semantics is non-interfering, when for every debugging configuration $dbg$ with $K$ in $S$, the following holds:
+    The remote invoking of an action in the debugger semantics is _complete_, when for every debugging configuration $dbg$ with $K$ in $S$ and , where the next instruction in $K$ is a call to an action $a$, and $K'$ the result of that action ($K #wasmarrow K'$), the following holds:
     $ exists dbg' . dbg attach(dbgarrow, tr: alpha comma *) dbg' and (K' in S "of" dbg') $ ]<theorem:invoking>
-#proof[
+#proof($bold("Invoking completeness for" attach(dbgarrow, tr: alpha comma ast))$)[
 //    Given $K arrow.r.hook/g_i K'$, we can clearly construct a path in the debugging semantics by following the invocation rules from \cref{sem:events}.
 //    Since we know that the next step in $arrow.r.hook/g_i$ for $K$ is #smallcaps("action"), we also know that for any debugging with the running state can use the #smallcaps("run-client") rule.
 //    After this, it follows that the #smallcaps("invoke-start") and #smallcaps("invoke-run") rules can be applied successively, and we know that the latter will use $arrow.r.hook/g_i$ to perform the same action, and step to a state $K''$.